 The Borough Council approved a five-year medium term financial strategy between 2023/24 and 2027/28 on 23 February 2023.
-The refreshed medium term financial strategy identified several financial pressures linked to exceptionally high inflation and rising demand for statutory services.
+The refreshed medium term financial strategy identified and catered for several financial pressures linked to exceptionally high inflation and rising demand for statutory children's services, including an £8.8 million savings programme to be delivered over the next two years.
+However, with inflation being sustained at higher levels for longer than anticipated and the numbers and costs of children needing to be taken into care increasing further, the quarter 1 update against the 2023/24 budget is forecasting a £7.7 million overspend before any additional mitigating actions.